Photogad/iOS_Change_Log/readme.md.md

 ## Usage

 **Prepare change the log file**
-The lib need an xml file with the history of the change log of the app.
+The lib requiere an xml file with the history of the change log of the app.
+The xml file contains a root tag **Change log**
+This is a file example

 ## Switch to another file